omahs/zksync-web-v2-docs/docs/dev/tutorials/aa-daily-spend-limit.md

             // in order for the fee estimation to work correctly _signature = new bytes(65);

-            // Making sure that the signatures look like a valid ECDSA signature and are not rejected rightaway
+            // Making sure that the signatures look like a valid ECDSA signature and are not rejected right away
             // while skipping the main verification process.
             _signature[64] = bytes1(uint8(27));
         }